ResearchComputing/Documentation/docs/faq.md

 2. Wait until after maintenance window has finished.
 Once maintenance has completed, your job will resume automatically.
 ````

-## Why do I get an `Invalid Partition` error when I try to run a job?
+## Why do I get an `Invalid Partition` error when I try to run a job on Alpine?

 ````{toggle}